 Q: How do I take and submit my fingerprints?

 A: The ATF requires your prints be rolled on FD-258 fingerprint cards.
 They'll provide you with an email and a .PDF "cover letter" with further instructions.
-We'll have a guide rolling and mailing your fingerprints with the .PDF letter soon.
+We have a guide rolling and mailing your fingerprints with the .PDF letter linked below.

 Q: How long does it take for a Form 1 application to be approved?